 Language Injection Settings dialog: Java Parameter

-The dialog opens when you click on the Language Injections page, and choose Java Parameter on the context menu, or select an entry and click .
+The dialog opens when you click on the Language Injections page, and choose Java Parameter from the context menu, or select an entry and click .

 Use this dialog to configure language injections for Java parameters.
 The dialog provides the ability to make use of IntelliLang's features, if, for any reason, the injection annotations cannot be used.
 This mainly applies to configuring third party/library methods as well as projects that still have to use Java 1.4.